-Hunger and poor diet among children continue to be a key reasons for truancy in many remote villages in Kenya, according to local non-government organizations (NGOS) working in the education sector.
+Hunger and poor diet among children continue to be a key reasons for traucy in many remote villages in Buhimba district according to local non- government organizations (NGOS) working in the education sector, for example Action Aid, Save the Children, among others.

-Food shortages have always been the cause of children not being able to attend school regularly, said school teacher Mr. Otieno John who teaches in the government-run primary school in Nyanza provice.
-There are many poorest villages in poverty stricken Kenya district with less than US\$ a day, according to Sim, a local NGO which focuses on helping rural communities Srivastava explained that Kenya villagers, like many others in East Africa, are unable to produce sufficient food and cannot afford to buy food for their children.
+Food shortages have always been the cause of children not being able to attend school regularly, said school teacher Mr. Ayesige Johnson, who teaches in the government-run secondary school in Buhimba district.
+There are many poorest villages in poverty stricken Uganda district with less than US\$ a day, according Action Aid, a local NGO which focuses on helping rural communities explained that Uganda villagers, like many others in East Africa, are unable to produce sufficient food and cannot afford to buy food for their children.

 "How can they continue to attend class when they are hungry all the time?
-Asked Mr. Ouma a school teacher.
-Ouma said on average 10-15 percent of students aged 10-14 in the area dropout every year before completing primary school.
+Asked Mr. Ayesige Johnson said on average 13-117 percent of students aged 12-15 in the area dropout every year before completing secondary school.

-This situation is typical of many remote villages in country, where 14.5 percent of primary level students in grade 1-5 dropouts every year, according to ministry of Education.
+This situation is typical of many remote villages in country, where 14.5 percent of secondary level students in senior 1-4 dropouts every year, according to ministry of (Education report 2000)